drs-az/WorkoutTracker/README.md

 - Log workouts with multiple sets for built‑in or custom exercises.
 - Edit and delete previously saved logs.
-- Custom exercises with selectable fields such as weight, reps and time.
+- Custom exercises with selectable fields such as weight, reps and time, and an optional demonstration video link.
+- Optional video links for each exercise, including editable links for default exercises via the "Edit Video URL" button.
 - Offline support via a service worker.

 ## Usage